What is the Batting Buddy?

 - Ta-da!
 Your quilt is done.
 No hand sewing.
 No long arm quilter.
 I do advise when first learning this technique that you don’t make a quilt larger than a lap.

-Let’s get it Fun & Done!
+Now that is Fun & Done!